Pi4J/pi4j.github.io/content/about/info-v3.md

 ## What's New in 3.0?

-Pi4J version 3.0.0 is a continuation of 2.8.0, but bumps the minimal Java version to 21.
+Pi4J version 3.0.0 is a continuation of 2.8.0, but bumps the **minimal Java version to 21**.

 ## Sources